mvarrone/printer-monitoring/README.md

-# Printer monitor app
+# Printer monitoring app

-Python app built to monitor network printers
+Python app built to monitor statistics from network printers and send emails to report them

+- It utilizes a three-level classification system consisting of WARNING, CRITICAL and ERROR categories
+- Implements parallel execution when connecting to devices
+- Implements parallel execution when sending emails
+- Supported printer brand at the moment: Brother

 ## Software used